hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/offset.md

 ## Example

-The following query returns all branches sorted by name, except the first 100 ones, from north
+The following query returns all branches from the north region, sorted by name, except the first 100 ones:
-region:

 ```java
 BranchTable b = BranchDAO.newTable("b");